MicroYY/MyMosaic/README.md

 # Parameters setting
 There are three command line parameters you need to specify.
-The first is the folder in where you put your image database.
+The first is the folder where you put your image database.
 The second is the target image.
 The third is the size of the image block. e.g.